oracle-livelabs/analytics-ai/atom-oac/expose-oda-vb/expose-oda-vb.md

 * All previous labs successfully completed
 * Administrator permissions or permissions to manage & use Visual Builder, Digital Assistant

-## Task 1: Add yourself to the application role in OAC
+## Task 1: Add Yourself to the Application Role in OAC

 1. Navigate to Identity & Security > Domains from the cloud console